saptarshibasu/azure-study/README.md

   * Enable Managed Service Identity on virtual machine
   * On the cosmos db IAM, assign Account Contributor role to the Virtual Machine (VM is visible only if the system assigned identity is enabled)
   * Application on Virtual Machine gets access token from the local service `http://169.254.169.254/metadata/identity/oauth2/token`, uses the acess token to get the access keys of the db, and then uses the access keys to access the db
 * Service Principals - Azure AD applications are created to represent the application.
 A service principal is then created under the app.
-If the app needs access to Azure resources in a different tenant, then a service principal for each tenant needs to be associated with the Azure AD app.
+If the app needs access to Azure resources in a different tenant, then a service principal for each tenant needs to be associated with the Azure AD app
+* 3 authentication methods that can be used for both MFA and self service password reset:
+  * Microsoft Authenticator App
+  * SMS
+  * Voice Call

 ## Azure Bastion